 - · The length of the dives - The conditions in which the unit is operated and stored (e.g. temperature/cold conditions).
-Below 10°C/50°F the expected battery lifetime is about 50-75% of that at 20°C/68°F - · The use of the backlight and audible alarms - The use of the compass - The quality of the battery.
+Below 10°C/50°F the expected battery lifetime is about 50-75% of that at 20°C/68°F - The use of the backlight and audible alarms

+- The quality of the battery.
 (Some lithium batteries may exhaust unexpectedly, which cannot be tested in advance) - The time the dive computer has been stored until it gets to the customer.
 (The battery is installed in the unit at the factory)